top of page

 Jun 13, 2025

-The purpose of Fleabane in Dorset’s finest Tudor Manor House
+The purpose of Fleabane in Dorset’s Finest Tudor Manor House

 When you visit Athelhampton you will see that many of the walls of the Tudor House have pretty clumps of white, lavender and pink flowers of Erigeron, though we like to use its old English name, Fleabane.
 Hundreds of pink and white Erigeron flower heads dancing in the breeze 500 years ago the Tudor families at Athelhampton would have utilsed bouquets of dried fleabane which could be hung in a room or placed in a chest or coffer to deter fleas, flies and gnats.
 In times of a h